vaibhavlohia07/Zomato-Gen-AI/README.md

 - Maps restaurant names to their respective URLs and invokes `scrape_zomato()` from `scraper.py`.

 ### scraper.py
--Scrapes restaurant information and menu data from a Zomato restaurant page and saves it in structured JSON format.
+Scrapes restaurant information and menu data from a Zomato restaurant page and saves it in structured JSON format.
 - Uses **Selenium WebDriver** (headless Chrome) to render and interact with the dynamic content of Zomato pages.
 - Clicks all "Read more" buttons to expand hidden descriptions.
 - Parses restaurant name, location, contact, menu categories, and items using **BeautifulSoup**.